 Revolution and Beatitudes of Black Liberation: A video essay by Stacey Walker

 Produced by Little Village in partnership with Witching Hour and Englert Wavelength Below is an excerpt from Walker’s essay, published in Little Village’s February 2021 issue.
 What is Black Liberation?
 What does it mean to be free?
-Black people have been fighting for liberation since we arrived on the shores of what would come […]
+Black people have been fighting for liberation since we arrived on the shores of what would come to […]

 Iowa Freedom Riders: Nobody deserves prison, including the man who could have killed us